Understanding Primitive Reflexes

 Baby’s first year

-This is the period of time when most of the infant reflexes integrate.
+This is the period of time when most of the primitive reflexes integrate.
 This means that the reflexes become less dominant and are progressively replaced by conscious movements.
+Management of a baby should allow natural movement, stimulation, care and love.

 Tummy Time